square/workflow/docs/swift/building-a-workflow.md

 ### The Workflow Context

 The useful role of children is ultimately to provide rendered values (typically screen models) via their `compose(state:context:)` implementation.
-To obtain that value from a child workflow, the `render(workflow:key:outputMap:)` method is invoked on the render context.
+To obtain that value from a child workflow, the `rendered(with context:key:)` method is invoked on the child workflow.

-When a workflow is passed into the context’s render method, the context will do the following:
+When a workflow is rendered with the context, the context will do the following:
 - Check if the child workflow is new or existing:
   - If a workflow with the same type was used during the last render pass, the existing child workflow will be updated with the new workflow.
   - Otherwise, a new child workflow node will be initialized.
 - The child workflow's `compose(state:context:)` method is called.
 - The rendered value is returned.